MDonnellyDev/TextWhen/README.md

 ======
 Basic text message scheduling application for Android.
 (Name subject to change)

-This is my first legitimate Android application development effort (although I am not able to dedicate much time to the project).
-It is intended for personal use only.

-Please do not hold me responsible if you try this application and it does not function as expected.
+This is a very basic utility, with no frills--ain't nobody got time fo' dat.

 This came out of a personal need:
 I can schedule happy birthday texts for some date in the future.
-I can set a reminder text for later in the day or the next morning. (a coworker: "remind me to bring that DVD in for you tomorrow morning...")
+Remind someone of something, at an appropriate time.
+-("Don't forget to bring that DVD in tomorrow morning!" can be delivered "tomorrow morning")

 More details to follow.
-Suggestions are welcome, of course.
+Comments, suggestions, and ideas are always welcome.

+Note: I may not be held responsible if this application does not behave as expected.
+I offer no guarantees of functionality or reliability.